 What is the treatment for peanut allergy?

-There is presently no cure for peanut allergy.
-Avoiding peanuts and foods that contain peanuts is the only way to prevent reactions.
+There is presently no cure for peanut allergy although scientists and researchers are working hard to find treatments; there may be some products available in the near future. until then, avoiding peanuts and foods that contain peanuts is the only way to prevent reactions.
 Most people with peanut allergy have the allergy for life, but studies show 20% can resolve peanut allergy with time.
 If some time has passed since your last allergic reaction, your allergist may repeat peanut allergy testing and if it’s negative, you may be eligible for a food challenge.
 A food challenge is performed by an allergist in an office or hospital, and consists of medically supervised administration of small, increasing amounts of peanuts until a normal dose is tolerated.
 If no symptoms appear, that person’s peanut allergy is resolved and he or she can start eating peanuts.
 A food challenge is always done with a doctor present; it is never safe to do a food challenge at home.

 Will there ever be a cure for peanut allergy?